Selected

 Buying & Selling

 For homes priced above $1,000,000 (most detached homes and some semis), a minimum 20% down payment is required as CMHC mortgage insurance is unavailable.
-On a $1,060,000 median detached home, that’s approximately $212,000 minimum.
-For homes in the $500K–$999,999 range — townhomes, condos, and some semis — insured financing with as little as 5–10% down is available.
-The OSFI stress test still requires qualifying at contract rate + 2%, so mortgage pre-approval is essential before starting your search.
+On a $1,100,000 median detached home, that's approximately $220,000 minimum.
+For homes in the $500K–$999,999 range — condo apartments, townhomes, and some semis — insured financing with as little as 5–10% down is available.
+The OSFI stress test still requires qualifying at contract rate + 2%, so mortgage pre-approval is essential.
+Use the affordability calculator to estimate your buying power before starting your search.
+Your down payment tier determines which segments of the Newmarket market are accessible to you.

 Get Newmarket Market Updates Every Month